- TLA Awards & Scholarships

-The J. Frank Dobie Library Trust Awards Committee is accepting applications for the 2022 awards through December 16, 2022.
+The J. Frank Dobie Library Trust Awards Committee will open applications in the Fall.

 Mr. Dobie’s will specifies that the degree of support a library receives from its community be taken into consideration by the selection committee.
 Therefore, awards are made on the basis of not only need, but also the extent to which community governments, library boards, friend’s organizations, and individuals have promoted and supported the library, in comparison with their potential to do so.
 The selection committee also takes into consideration the library’s support of the community and the library’s need of additional book resources.